-Alastair is a member of the Electrochemical Science and Engineering group, which spans several schools across Imperial College London.
-Alastair's existing work is focussed around the thermal management and thermal effects of lithium-ion cells.
+Alastair is a member of the Electrochemical Science and Engineering research group.
+Alastair's work focuses on battery pack thermal management and the thermal performance of lithium-ion cells.
 Alastair led the work introducing the Cell Cooling Coefficient as a universal metric to quantify the thermal performance of a battery.
-He is now building upon this research to develop capability for cell design optimisation using the Cell Cooling Coefficient.
+He is now building upon this research to develop modelling methods to support lithium-ion cell design optimisation.

-Background: Alastair completed a PhD in Mechanical Engineering at the University of Bristol in 2016, specialising in multiphase fluid flow with an emphasis on transient heat transfer.
+Alastair completed a PhD in Mechanical Engineering at the University of Bristol in 2016, specialising in transient heat transfer and non-destructive diagnostics of multiphase flows.
 Prior to joining Imperial College London in 2018, Alastair worked for SUEZ Advanced Solutions UK, designing equipment closely linked to his PhD topic, and as a Research Associate at Queen Mary University of London, modelling convection cooling capabilities of low powered air-moving devices.

 et al., 2020, The role of cell geometry when selecting tab or surface cooling to minimise cell degradation, Etransportation, Vol:5, ISSN:2590-1168, Pages:1-12